mmistakes/minimal-mistakes/_drafts/fs2.md

 As we can notice, the difference between the last statement is that the first mapped the stream to a `Unit` and the second didn't perform any mapping.

 An essential feature of fs2 streams is that their functions take constant time, regardless of the structure of the stream itself.
-So, concatenating two streams is a constant time operation, whether the streams contain many elements or infinite.
+So, concatenating two streams is a constant time operation, whether the streams contain many elements or are infinite.
 As we will see in the rest of the article, this feature concerns the internal representation, which is implemented as a _pull-based_ structure.

 Since the functions defined on streams are many, we will make only a few examples.
-Say that we want to group the Avengers by the actor's name playing them.
+We want to group the Avengers by the actor's name playing them.
 We can do it using the `fold` method:

 ```scala
 val avengersActorsByFirstName: Stream[Pure, Map[String, List[Actor]]] = avengersActors.fold(Map.empty[String, List[Actor]]) { (map, actor) =>